ngokchaoho/Amazon-Ratings-and-Reviews/README.md

 Step 14:

-Enter `cd ~/Desktop/`
+Enter `cd ~/Desktop/Amazon-Ratings-and-Reviews-master/`

 Step 15:

+Enter `sudo apt-get install python-tk`

+Step 16:

 Leave the terminal for a while but keep it open, find the password.txt in your system, fill in your three passwords into the file called 'password.txt'

-Step 16:
+Step 17:

 Get back to the terminal and enter `python Amazon.py '1101878193'`.
 The quoted part is the Product_ID, you can change it to anything you want to grab.
+After that, the terminal will show a bunch of insecure reuest warning.
+Finally, you will obtain one output.txt file, one ratings.txt file and one output.jpeg file in your Amazon-Ratings-and-Reviews-master folder.